SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 Some teams deliver large releases several times a year.
 For this type of release cadence, Salesforce.org uses a special type of branch referred to as a release branch.
 These long-lived branches are created off of the ``main`` branch, serve as the target branch for all features associated with that release and are eventually merged back to the ``main`` branch when a release occurs.
 To be able to clearly track what work is associated with a specific release, release branches adhere to the following:

 * They are the parent branches of ALL feature work associated with a release.
 Put another way; all feature branches use the parent-child naming convention with its target release branch.
 * Use a strict naming format: ``feature/release_num`` where ``release_num`` is a valid integer.

 Using ``feature/`` branch prefix for the release branch names allow those branches to stay in sync with our main branch (they are just another feature branch to CumulusCI).
 The release number immediately after the ``feature/`` prefix allows CumulusCI to perform yet another type of auto-merge for your convenience.

+An example release branch with two items of work associated with it could look like this:

+* ``feature/001``
+* ``feature/001__feature1``
+* ``feature/001__feature2``

 Release to (Future) Release Merges
 ----------------------------------
 Because release branches are so long-lived, and so much work goes into them, their diffs can get quite large.
 This means headaches are inevitable the day after a major release, and you need to pull down all of the changes from the new release into the next release branch (which has likely been in development for months already).
-To alleviate this pain point, CumulusCI can ensure that all release branches propogate commits they receive to other existing release branches that correspond to future releases.
+To alleviate this pain point, CumulusCI can ensure that all release branches propagate commits they receive to other existing release branches that correspond to future releases.

 Consider the following branches in a GitHub repository: